At-EC/At-RTOS/README.md

 ## Cores

-At-RTOS supports many architectures, and has covered the major architectures in current kernel system.
+At-RTOS supports many architectures, and has covered the major architectures in the current kernel system.
 It supports the following architectures, and it lists the chip that was verified.

 - [ ] `ARM Cortex-M` lists:
     - [x] Cortex-M3: [GD32103C-START](https://www.gigadevice.com/product/mcu/arm-cortex-m3/gd32f103vct6)